 - 18.01 The Buyers Credit from State Bank of India is secured by first pari passu charges on all current assets and second pari passu charge on all movable fixed assets of the Company.
 Further, the facilities are backed by a letter of comfort/awareness from the Holding Company, E.I.D.
-Parry (India) Limited. - 18.02 Buyer's Credit facilities carry a variable interest rate (based on a spread over SOFR) and the Interest rate on the above foreign currency Buyer's Credit facilities ranges from 0.30 % to 1.68% p.a.
-The repayment period is 180 days. - 18.03 The Packing Credit Facility are secured by first Pari Passu charge on all current assets of the Company by way of hypothecation viz a viz stock of raw materials, stock -in-process, finished goods, consumable stores, spares, receivables etc., both present and future and second Pari Passu charge on all movable fixed assets of the Company.
+Parry (India) Limited. - 18.02 Buyer's Credit facilities carry a variable interest rate (based on a spread over SOFR) and the Interest rate on the above foreign currency Buyer's Credit facilities ranges from 1.02 % to 1.68% p.a.
+(31 March 2022: 0.30 % to 1.68% p.a.).
+The repayment period is 180 days - 18.03 The Packing Credit Facility are secured by first Pari Passu charge on all current assets of the Company, both present and future and second Pari Passu charge on all movable fixed assets of the Company.
 Further, the facilities are backed by a letter of comfort/awareness from the Holding Company, E.I.D.
-Parry (India) Limited. - 18.04 Packing credit facilities from banks carry a variable interest rate and the average interest rate ranges from 1.02% to 2.64% p.a.
-(31 March 2021: 1.18% to 1.56%).
+Parry (India) Limited. - 18.04 Packing credit facilities from banks carry a variable interest rate and the average interest rate ranges from 1.02% to 6.34% p.a.
+(31 March 2022: 1.02% to 2.64%).
 The repayment period is 90 days. - 18.05 The Company has not defaulted in repayment of any loans or interest thereon.

-Notes forming part of the financial statements as of and for the year ended March 31, 2022
+Notes forming part of the financial statements as of and for the year ended March 31, 2023

-9 Trade payables
+Trade payables